aslamcode/super-session/README.md

         // ...

         // If login it's ok, create the user session
-        // Is necessary use a unique identifier to create the session, like _id or email
+        // Is necessary use a unique identifier to create the session (_id or email)
         // Any unique identifier

         // The session data, put anything
         const sessionData = {
-            _id: '5c0fa99d2c75fb077adbb8ec',
+            _id: 'USER_ID',
             name: 'Thor',
             email: 'thor@asgard.com',
             permissions: ['list-users', 'all']